Yeqzids/Yeqzids.GitHub.io/index.md

 ## Outreach

-I enjoy talking to the media and public about my research and have been frequently doing so in both Mandarin Chinese and English.
+I enjoy talking to the media and public about my research and have been occasionally doing so in both Mandarin Chinese and English.

 Some of my recent outreach works in English: